fleetdm/fleet/docs/infrastructure/faq.md

 It is possible to configure osqueryd to log query results outside of Fleet.
 For results to go to Fleet, the `--logger_plugin` flag must be set to `tls`.

+### What are my options for storing the osquery logs?

+Folks typically use Fleet to ship logs to data aggregation systems like Splunk, the ELK stack, and Graylog.

+The [logger configuration options](https://github.com/fleetdm/fleet/blob/master/docs/infrastructure/configuring-the-fleet-binary.md#osquery_status_log_plugin) allow you to select the log output plugin.
+Using the log outputs you can route the logs to your chosen aggregation system.

 ### Troubleshooting

 Expecting results, but not seeing anything in the logs?